A Guide to Thinking Critically About History

 2. Missing the Big Picture & Broader Historical Context

-This is can be connected to Subtexts, Selective Observation (below) and “not seeing the forest for the trees.”
+This is can be connected to Subtexts (as in the LAPD example above), Selective Observation (below) and “not seeing the forest for the trees.”

 Ex.
 1: Someone once told me that he opposed wind power because birds sometimes get killed in the turbines.
 While we all love birds, and the problems they have in turbines might be one of many factors we think about when considering energy, it’s best to step back and look at our overall energy use.
 What are the overall percentages of production broken down by coal, oil, natural gas, nuclear, hydro, wind, solar, etc.?
 What are the cost/benefit analyses of each type of energy?
-How important is climate change, and how much will it cost?
-Can we do a better job of protecting birds as we build turbines?
+How important is climate change and how much will it cost?
+Can we do a better job of protecting birds as we build and run turbines?
 It might be best to consider all these things before deciding that you oppose all wind power because some birds get killed.
-The same goes with all the pros and cons of all types of energy, and with the pros and cons of any topic.
+The same goes with all the pros and cons of all types of energy and, for that matter, with the pros and cons of any topic.

 Ex.
 2: After the atomic attacks on Japan in 1945, many military leaders in the U.S. voiced their disapproval of nuclear weapons.
-They may have been genuinely opposed, but it’s worth noting that most of those opposed came from branches of the armed forces that stood to lose funds relative to the Air Force as it branched out of the Army and formed its own wing that included nuclear weapons – that’s the context of the argument.
-Later, when the Army and Navy got funding for some of their own nuclear weapons, criticism died down quickly.
+They may have been genuinely opposed, but it’s worth noting that most of those opposed came from branches of the armed forces that stood to lose funds relative to the Air Force as it branched out of the Army and formed its own wing that included nuclear weapons — that’s one context of the argument, with others being moral, strategic, etc. Later, when the Army and Navy got funding for some of their own nuclear weapons, criticism died down quickly.
 Always be aware of the motivations and biases of various actors in the historical play, but also understand that motivation alone doesn’t prove guilt.
-Cui bono (who profits? )is a worthwhile question, but it’s not enough.
+Cui bono (who profits?) is a very worthwhile question to ask, but it’s not enough.

 Ex.
-4: Archaeologists unearthed human remains beneath the house Benjamin Franklin lived in in London and dated the bones to his stay there.
-Imaginative theories popped up connecting rituals to his membership in the Masons and alleged association with the Illuminati, etc. and even devil worship.
+4: Archaeologists unearthed human remains beneath Benjamin Franklin’s London home and dated the bones to his stay there (1757-1755).
+Imaginative theories popped up connecting rituals to his membership in the Masons and alleged association with the Illuminati, and even devil worship.
 Context presents a more likely if boring explanation.
-Franklin was interested in science and anatomy and, at the time, the only real way to study corpses was to purchase them on an underground grave-robbing black market.
+Franklin was interested in science and anatomy and, at the time, the only real way to study corpses was to purchase them on a grave-robbing black market.
 We don’t know for sure how the bodies ended up under his basement, but anatomical research is a far more likely explanation than Satanic worship.

 3. Over-interpretation of Roots or Results